ucsf-ckm/moodle-block_massaction/README.txt

 RELEASE NOTE
+[2017122700]
+- Removed deprecated function for icons and changed html structure; Thanks to Github user adpe for this!
+- Organized changed code into several new functions to enhance readability & maintainability, as well as to keep code complexity and function lengths to a minimum
+- Updated styles.css to correctly address the unordered lists and remove list style types

 [2017111700]
 - Fixed errror in javascript so the error message will actually display when no checkboxes are checked